Riim/cellx/README.md

 [Map](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Map) from ECMAScript 2015,
 except for the following differences:
 - inherits of `cellx.EventEmitter` and generates an event `change` when changing their records;
-- has a method `contains`, which let you know whether or not the value is contained in the map, without going over all of its values;
 - has a method `clone`, which creates a copy of map;
 - data on initialization can be not only an array but also in the form of an object (in this case, only strings will be counted as keys, and the key difference between object and Map is in